quarksuite/legacy/README.md

 ### Works the Way You Work

-This project holds no opinions or comments about your web stack.
+This project has no opinions or comments about your web stack or tooling.
 Integrate your tokens at any stage that naturally works for your process.

 ### Zero Friction

 This project has no dependencies and the included build formats detach output from data at your discretion.

-### Simplicity

-Each function has a particular job.
-Functionality that proves to *break* the flow will become a candidate for eventual removal.

 ### Interop